 What the Lightning Got in Sergachev

-Right off the bat, Sergachev had an impact on the Lightning.
-Out of his first training camp, he secured a spot on the opening night roster, where he took on a sheltered role on the second defensive pairing alongside veteran Anton Stralman.
+Right off the bat, Sergachev made an impact on the Lightning.
+Out of his first training camp, he secured a spot on the opening night roster and took on a sheltered second-pairing role alongside veteran Anton Stralman.

 By spending close to three-quarters of a season playing meaningful minutes next to one of the Lightning’s best defenders, Sergachev learned how to play at the NHL level without being exposed as a complete rookie.
-While he was far from perfect in this role, his bad mistakes were often covered up by the stalwart play of Stralman.
+While he was far from perfect, his bad mistakes were often covered up by the stalwart play of Stralman.

 In this sheltered role, Sergachev posted nine goals and 40 points, both franchise highs for a Lightning defensive rookie.
 The one caveat to these impressive totals, however, is that the majority of these points were scored before the All-Star break.
 After the break, he only scored one goal and 14 points, both respectable, but underwhelming totals given his hot start to the season.